divalin757/fzf-file-manager/CONTRIBUTING.md

    - Click the “Fork” button on GitHub to make your own copy.

 2. **Make your changes**
    - You can fix typos, improve the README, or update images.
+   - You can take one of the todos at the bottom any do them
    - Edit files directly in your fork.

 3. **Open a Pull Request (PR)**